cinole/cinole/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: <a href="https://chillwithsu.com/">chillwithsu.com</a>
 ## Quote of the day:
-<em>&quot;I learned that courage was not the absence of fear, but the triumph over it.
-The brave man is not he who does not feel afraid, but he who conquers that fear.&quot;</em> <br>
+<em>&quot;A man is not called wise because he talks and talks again; but if he is peaceful, loving and fearless then he is in truth called wise. &quot;</em> <br>
-— Nelson Mandela
+— Buddha

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>